LavonTMCQ/NikePigDGA/Documentation/03_NikePig_Architecture.md

 *   **State Management (Datum):** The contract's UTXO will hold a datum containing:
     *   `current_prize_pool_ada`: Total ADA accumulated.
-    *   `countdown_end_timestamp`: The exact timestamp when the 72-hour countdown will end if no new deposits are made.
+    *   `countdown_end_timestamp`: The exact timestamp when the countdown will end if no new deposits are made.
+    *   `reset_killer_active`: Boolean indicating if Reset Killer mode is currently active.
+    *   `reset_killer_next_timestamp`: Timestamp of the next scheduled Reset Killer event.
+    *   `current_reset_duration`: Current timer reset duration (decreases by 1 second each deposit during Reset Killer).
     *   `last_100_depositors`: A list (or a more optimized data structure) storing information about the last 100 depositors.
 Each entry should include:
         *   `wallet_address`: The depositor's wallet address.
         *   `amount_deposited`: The ADA amount deposited by this wallet that is currently part of the "last 100" qualifying deposits.
-        *   `deposit_timestamp`: Timestamp of their last qualifying deposit.
+        *   `deposit_timestamp`: High-precision timestamp (with fractions of seconds) of their last qualifying deposit.
     *   `hardcoded_deadline_timestamp`: The timestamp for the one-year (or other set period) deadline after which the diminishing reset mechanic activates.
     *   `current_reset_reduction`: The current reduction value (in seconds/minutes) for the countdown timer reset (applies after the hardcoded deadline).